47degrees/metrifier/README.md

 --- | --- | --- | --- | --- | ---
 HttpBenchmark.programComposition | thrpt | 20 | 8.492 | 0.089 | ops/s
 RPCBenchmark.programComposition | thrpt | 20 | 8.755 | 0.064 | ops/s

+##### Conclusion

+Using JMH, we have checked out quickly the performance characteristics for both service architectures, and we can say that the RPC approach is noticeably faster.